jherforth/servergate/SETUP_CHECKLIST.md

 ---

+## ⚠️ Important Limitation

+**Player inventories do NOT transfer between servers.** When players use a worldgate to transfer:
+- ✅ Player account/authentication transfers
+- ❌ All items in inventory are lost
+- ❌ Armor and wielded items are lost

+This is a technical limitation as servers may run different games/mods.
+Configure your gameplay expectations accordingly!

+---

 ## 📋 Pre-Installation

 - [ ] I have 2 or more Minetest/Luanti servers ready
 - [ ] I have admin privileges on all servers
 - [ ] I understand I need MySQL/MariaDB for multi-server setup
 - [ ] I've read [MYSQL_SETUP_FOR_BEGINNERS.md](MYSQL_SETUP_FOR_BEGINNERS.md) (if new to databases)
+- [ ] I understand that player inventories will NOT transfer between servers

 ---